Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(server.address());

-The printed address is the part Node can expose cleanly: host, port, and address family.
-The rest lives below the JavaScript object.
-You can close the server object.
-You can remove listeners.
-You can keep references around.
-The kernel socket table still has the decisive state while the descriptor remains open.
+});server.address() shows the part Node can expose cleanly - the address, port, and address family.
+The deeper state lives outside the JavaScript object.
+You can remove listeners, keep references around, or close the server object.
+The kernel socket table still owns the actual bind state while the descriptor remains open.

-A kernel socket table is the operating system's bookkeeping for sockets within the active host or container network context.
-It tracks listening endpoints, connected endpoints, local and remote addresses, protocol state, buffers, and descriptor ownership.
-Node reads and mutates that state through system calls.
+The kernel socket table is the operating system's bookkeeping for sockets in the current host or container network context.
+It tracks listening sockets, connected sockets, local and remote addresses, protocol state, buffers, and descriptor ownership.
+Node reads and changes that state through native calls.

-A system call boundary is the transition where user-space code asks the kernel to perform an operation.
-JavaScript reaches the kernel socket table through native Node code and libuv.
-Native Node code and libuv cross into the kernel with calls such as socket(), bind(), listen(), accept(), connect(), read(), write(), and close(), with platform-specific APIs underneath those names.
+A syscall transition happens when user-space code asks the kernel to do work.
+JavaScript does not call the kernel directly.
+It goes through Node's native layer and libuv.
+Those native layers call platform networking APIs such as socket(), bind(), listen(), accept(), connect(), read(), write(), and close(), with platform-specific calls underneath.

 On Unix-like systems, a socket consumes a file descriptor.
-Chapter 4 already covered file descriptors for files, and the same process-level idea applies here: the descriptor is a small integer handle owned by the process.
-The target object is different.
-Instead of an open file, the descriptor points to a kernel socket object.
+Earlier file-system chapters covered descriptors for files.
+The same process-level idea applies to sockets.
+The descriptor is a small integer owned by the process.
+The target object is no longer an open file.
+It is a kernel socket object.

 net.Server.listen()